 With a massively spread-out demographic as the YMCA, flexibility was essential.
 “First of all, we needed flexibility for the design,” says Nancy.
 “We do so much more than health and wellness, and our branding needs to reflect that.
 The apps for our summer camps should have bonfires and tents.
 Our apps for the golf program need to look like a golf app.”
 Furthermore, non-standard features, such as donation and volunteer information, had to be easily accessible through the new app environment.

 Flexibility for Peninsula Y meant flexibility for their members as well.
 “Members need to be able to toggle through.
 If someone’s child is part of a summer camp, the parent needs to be able to switch to that environment quickly and easily.”

 In the end, Nancy had a list of very specific requirements, which seemed impossible to check off with an existing service provider.
 “We actually considered building an app ourselves,” she explains.
-“But on the other hand, we really didn’t have the ability to manage the associated tech and be e on top of changes, and updates relevant to fitness technology.”
+“But on the other hand, we really didn’t have the ability to manage the associated tech and be on top of changes and updates relevant to fitness technology.”

 It was their sense of community that led Peninsula Y to Virtuagym.
 “We needed a solution that provided a digital extension of the community that happened at the Y – where members, coaches, staff, and volunteers could engage in a digital environment.
-No other option provided the features that Virtuagym offers,” says Nancy.
+No other option provides the features that Virtuagym offers,” says Nancy.